Challenges

 Participation

-Due to the homogeneous structure of the decision-making mechanisms and the lack of a functional knowledge sharing process, the participation of marginal groups in the transformation is observed to be considerably obstructed.
+Due to the homogeneous structure of the decision-making mechanisms and the lack of a functional knowledge-sharing process, the participation of marginal and diverse local peace groups in the transformation is considerably obstructed.

-Creating a common language takes time and the interest of decision-makers in more macro issues slow down the process at the local level as they ignore the positive results and solutions that may come from around them.
+Creating a common language takes time.
+The interest of decision-makers in more macro issues slow down the process at the local level as they ignore the positive results and solutions that may come from them.

-This means dominant structures do not allow the marginalised communities to implement their solutions directly.
+This current dominant structures do not allow the marginalised and local peace communities to directly implement their solutions.

 2